pivotal/docs-tap/tap-gui/plugins/about.hbs.md

 - Security Analysis
 - DORA Metrics

+## Backstage Plug-ins

+Backstage plug-ins are plug-ins which are developed by Backstage and are in the `@backstage` namespace.

+## Community Plug-ins

+Community plug-ins are plug-ins which are not developed by Backstage or VMware.
+These plug-ins are not under the `@backstage` namespace.

 ## Validated Plug-ins

-Validated plug-ins are community plug-ins that are validated and do not require any preparation work by a user to integrate into Tanzu Developer Portal.
+Validated plug-ins are both backstage and community plug-ins that are validated and do not require any preparation work by a user to integrate into Tanzu Developer Portal.
 This simple mechanism for integrating these plug-ins into the developer portal do not require a customer to create any custom wrappers.

-Tanzu Developer Portal currently supports the following nine community plug-ins:
+Tanzu Developer Portal currently supports the following nine validated plug-ins:

 - GitHub Actions
 - Grafana